Particular/docs.particular.net/nservicebus/hosting/docker-host/index.md

 ### license.xml

-Each Docker container needs to have a `license.xml` file included in it.
-A placeholder of this file is created when the template is used to create a new endpoint.
-This file will need to be replaced with a valid `license.xml` file prior to building the Docker container.
+Each Docker container must have a `license.xml` file included in it.
+A placeholder for this file is created when the template is used to create a new endpoint.
+This file must be replaced with a valid `license.xml` file prior to building the Docker container.

 An endpoint running in Docker will look for the `license.xml` file in [the same locations](/nservicebus/licensing/#license-management) as it would in any other hosting situation.
 By default, a project created using the `nsbdockercontainer` template will put the `license.xml` file in the correct location in a Docker image.